andrewroberts/TrelloApp/README.md

 # TrelloApp
-Google Apps Script library for using the [Trello RESTful API] (https://developers.trello.com/advanced-reference).
+Google Apps Script library for using the [Trello RESTful API](https://developers.trello.com/advanced-reference).

 At the moment it provides: